ACCC website resources and videos for consumers

 My Choice Matters is a website for all people with disability and their families, but in particular has a lot of information and resources which people with an intellectual disability might find helpful.
 It has been developed to help people learn more about the NDIS and how get more choice, voice and control over their lives.

-Peer Connect is a website for people with disability and their families to learn more about peer support.
+Peer Connect is a website for people with disability and their families to learn more about or get involved with peer support.
 There is also useful information about the NDIS.

 Women with Disabilities Victoria